srdjan/mono-jsx/README.md

 };
 ```

-You can add the `catch` attribute to handle errors in async components.
+You can add the `catch` attribute to handle errors in the async component.
 The `catch` attribute should be a function that returns a JSX element:

 ```jsx
 async function Hello() {